MicrosoftDocs/architecture-center/docs/framework/security/security-operations.md

 - Proactive **hunting** activities

-Integrating more data can allow you to enrich alerts with additional context that enable rapid response and remediation (filter false positives, and elevate true positives, etc.), but collection is not detection.
+Integrating more data can allow you to enrich alerts with more context that enable rapid response and remediation (filter false positives, elevate true positives, and so on), but collection is not detection.
 If you don&apos;t have a reasonable expectation that the data will provide value (for example, high volume of firewall denies events), you may deprioritize integration of these events.